 Season 7: Ashley Hebert and JP Rosenbaum — STILL TOGETHER after getting engaged on the finale, which aired August 1, 2011.
-They are planning a televised wedding for December 2012.
+They were married in a ceremony televised on ABC in December 2012.

 Season 8: Emily Maynard and Jef Holm — BROKE UP in October 2012 after weathering a cheating scandal.

 Season 9: Desiree Hartsock and Chris Siegfried — STILL TOGETHER after getting engaged on the finale, which aired August 5, 2013.
 Des moved to Seattle the weekend after and the couple is planning their wedding.